polkadot-fellows/RFCs/text/00xx-referenda-confirmation-by-candle-auction.md

     rj --> [*]
 ```

-This specification proposes two changes to implement this candle mechanism:
+This specification proposes three changes to implement this candle mechanism:

+1. This mechanism MUST be enabled via a configuration parameter.
+Once enabled, the referenda system
+   MAY record the next poll ID from which to start enabling this mechanism.
+This is to preserve
+   backwards compatibility with currently ongoing polls.
-1. Storing every change of the poll status (whether it is passing or not) once the decision period
+1. A record of the poll status (whether it is passing or not) is stored once the decision period is
-   is over.
+   finished.
-1. Including a **Finalization** period in the ongoing state.
-This period begins the moment after
+1. Including a **Finalization** period as part of the ongoing state.
+From this point, the poll MUST
+   be immutable at this point.

-   confirm period ends, and extends the decision for a couple of blocks, until the [VRF][wiki:vrf]
+   This period begins the moment after confirm period ends, and extends the decision for a couple
-   seed used to determine the candle block can be considered _"good enough"_, this is, not known
+   of blocks, until the [VRF][wiki:vrf] seed used to determine the candle block can be considered
-   before the ongoing period (decision/confirmation) was over.
+   _"good enough"_.
+This is, not known before the ongoing period (decision/confirmation) was over.

-   After that happens, a random block within the confirm period is chosen, and the decision of
+   Once that happens, a random block within the confirm period is chosen, and the decision of
    approving or rejecting the poll is based on the status immediately before the block where the
    candle was _"lit-off"_.

+When enabled, the state diagram for the referenda system is the following:

 ```mermaid
 stateDiagram-v2